PiRK/ecashaddress/README.rst

 bitcoin addresses to the cashaddress format, and convert between various cashaddr prefixes.

-It also provides a command line tool for converting address formats:
+It also provides a command line tool for working with address formats.
-``ecashconvert``

 Installation
 ============